archit9784/house-pricing-data-analysis/README.md

  step 2: Second step would be to write a python flask server that uses the saved model to serve http requests. step 3: The website built in html, css and javascript that allows user to enter home square ft area, bedrooms etc. step 4: It will call python flask server to retrieve the predicted price.
- STEP5 5: when you get local host url then copy the url in that manner (http://127.0.0.1:5000/predict_home_price)
+ STEP5 5: when you get local host url then copy the url and at last in url add (/predict_home_price) step 6: The url look like (http://127.0.0.1:5000/predict_home_price)